 The University of Maryland Center for Celiac Research site features educational videos on Celiac Disease.

-Living Without is a terrific magazine worth subscribing to.
-Peggy Wagener, the magazine’s founder, was another of our frequent guests.
+Living Without’s Gluten Free & More is a magazine dedicated to living with food allergies.
+Peggy Wagener, Living Without’s founder, was another of our frequent guests.

 The Celiac Sprue Association is the largest non-profit Celiac support group in America, with over 100 chapters and 60 resource units across the country, and over 10,000 members worldwide.